opendcs/opendcs/docs/source/dev-docs.rst

     By using the default behavior you *MAY* be connecting to a live system.
 Consider that while manipulating any data.

-    If this is a major concern you should set the DCSTOOL_USERDIR for the session ant runs in to point to a directory that only contains profiles that connect to test systems.
+    If this is a major concern you should set the DCSTOOL_USERDIR for the session gradle runs in to point to a directory that only contains profiles that connect to test systems.

 .. code-block:: bash
     # to just run the launcher
-    ant run
+    ./gradlew runApp

     # to run a specific app
-    ant run -Dopendcs.app=compedit
+    ./gradlew runApp -Popendcs.app=compedit

     # to run a specific app with a profile
-    ant run -Dopendcs.app=dbedit -Dopendcs.profile="full path to a profile or .properties file"
+    ./gradlew runApp -Popendcs.app=dbedit -Popendcs.profile="full path to a profile or .properties file"

     # to run with the java remote debugger enabled
-    ant run -DdebugPort=5006
+    ./gradlew runApp -Popendcs.debug=5006

     # to run with Java Flight Recorder
-    ant run -Dopendcs.jfr=true
+    ./gradlew runApp -Popendcs.jfr=true
     # recordings will be in the run directory of the build (default build/run)
     # with the name <opendcs.app>.recording.jfr where opendcs.app is the value of the property provided
     # or the default "launcher_start" app if the property is not set.

 All of the options above can be in any combination.

 The logs are set to the highest debug level and printed to stdout.
+You may need to add the gradle option `--info` to see the log information.

 ..
 NOTE::